Edward Almond

-Lieutenant General Edward Mallory Almond (December 12, 1892 – June 11, 1979) was a senior United States Army officer who fought in World War I, World War II, where he commanded the 92nd Infantry Division, and the Korean War, where he commanded the U.S. X Corps.
+Edward Mallory Almond (December 12, 1892 – June 11, 1979) was a senior United States Army officer who fought in World War I, World War II, where he commanded the 92nd Infantry Division, and the Korean War, where he commanded the U.S. X Corps.

 Early life and education

-Edward Mallory Almond was born on December 12, 1892 in Luray, Virginia.
+Edward Mallory Almond was born on December 12, 1892, in Luray, Virginia.
 He was the first son of Walter, a farm equipment salesman, and Grace Popham Almond.
 Another boy, Malcolm, joined the family in 1895, as did a sister, Judy, in 1897.
 Young Almond, nicknamed "Ned" by his family, grew up being told stories by his paternal grandmother about the American Civil War.
 Almond's maternal grandfather, Thomas Popham, along with his great-uncle, William Barton Mallory, had both served in the Confederate Army during the war.
 In Almond’s youth there were still many veterans of the Civil War all over Virginia although Almond himself stated in later life that neither his grandparents nor the older people who had been involved spoke much about the conflict.
 He did note, however, that there seemed to be an undertone of bitterness for having lost the war.

 Of his early years, Michael E. Lynch states: